BUBR FAQ

 BUBR is a community event open to all.
 While we proactively encourage participation from African and African-Caribbean communities, people of all ethnicities are welcome.

-Note: BUBR does not arrange bike rentals.
+Please note: BUBR does not arrange bike rentals.
 Riders are responsible for securing their own bikes.

 Yes, but participants under 16 must be accompanied by a parent or guardian throughout the event.